-The College makes available annual security reports containing information on campus crime statistics.
+The College makes available annual campus safety and security reports containing information on campus crime statistics.
 Data is collected through the Student Support Services Office.
 For information regarding the preparation of the Annual Campus Crime Report, contact Student Support Services at 735-5555.
-You can obtain a copy of the report from the Assoc.
-Dean of Student Services, Bldg.
-B.
+You can obtain a copy of the report from the Associate Dean for Student Support Services.